Sure Dividend

 Dividend & Valuation Analysis

 Moreover, it is critical to note that Tamarack Valley Energy initiated a dividend only in 2022, amid multi-year high commodity prices.
 It failed to offer a dividend in the preceding years, as it incurred material losses in most of those years.
-Therefore, it is evident that the dividend for the company is far from safe.
+Therefore, it is evident that the dividend of the company is far from safe.

-Taking into account the -20% annual decline of earnings per share, the 3.5% current dividend yield and a 15.3% annualized expansion of valuation level, Tamarack Valley Energy could offer a -5.4% average annual total return over the next five years.
-The negative expected return signals that the stock is highly risky from a long-term perspective, as we have just passed the peak of the cycle of the oil and gas industry.
+The negative expected return signals that the stock is highly risky from a long-term perspective, as we have passed the peak of the cycle of the oil and gas industry.
 Therefore, investors should wait for a much lower entry point.

 Final Thoughts